-Operator True if Supported Data Types contains The value for Resource contains what's entered or selected for Value • Boolean () Tip: When you use this operator for a multi-select picklist resource, be aware of the values that a user can enter.
-If you want to check that a specific value is included and that value is also included as part of another value, create a flow formula resource that CurrencyDateDate/Time uses the INCLUDES function.
-For example, your organization has a Color multi-select picklist value.
-Among the possible values are "green" and "yellow-green".
-If both "green" and "yellow-green" are Multi-select Picklist Number
+Operator True if Supported Data Types contains The value for Resource contains what's entered or selected for Value Boolean Tip: When you use this operator for a multi-select picklist resource, be aware of the Currency values that a user can enter.
+If you want to check that a specific value is included and Date that value is also included as part of another value, create a flow formula resource that uses the INCLUDES function.
+Date/Time Multi-select For example, your organization has a Color multi-select picklist value.
+Among the Picklist possible values are "green" and "yellow-green".
+If both "green" and "yellow-green" are Number